 Your operating system accesses block volumes using iSCSI protocol, a storage networking standard for linking data storage facilities.

 Block volumes attached to Oracle Cloud Infrastructure Compute virtual machine instances are limited by the network bandwidth available.
 Refer to the Compute Service FAQ for instance limits.

-Refer to Oracle Block Volumes Performance Analysis for more details.
+Refer to Oracle Cloud Infrastructure Block Volume Performance for more details.